See how, locally and internationally, the ACS strives to live by a clearly defined set of goals and ideals.

 Together with our millions of supporters, the American Cancer Society (ACS) saves lives and creates a world with less cancer and more birthdays by helping people stay well, helping people get well, by finding cures, and by fighting back.

 The American Cancer Society is a nationwide, community-based voluntary health organization dedicated to eliminating cancer as a major health problem.
-Headquartered in Atlanta, Georgia, the ACS has 12 geographic Divisions, more than 900 local offices nationwide, and a presence in more than 5,100 communities.
+Headquartered in Atlanta, Georgia, the ACS has regional and local offices throughout the country that support 11 geographical Divisions and ensure we have a presence in every community.

-View a summary of how ACS is organized and operated.
+View a summary of how the ACS is organized and how we operate.

 Learn how we save lives every day as we work to create a world with less cancer and more birthdays.